NUFeedBot/feedbot/README.md

 tacking `--url` or `-u` specifies the url where results should be sent, in addition to being printed or storing to a local file.

 tacking `--key` or `-k` specifies the key that should be used when sending the request.
-Note that using `--url` with `--key` likely will not work, as the server requires (pre-shared-key) authentication.
+If you don't pass this argument, but do use `--url`, we will look for a `FEEDBOT_KEY` environment variable.

 tacking `--problem` or `-p` specifies the (base 0) index of the (single) problem to get feedback on, rather than doing all the problems.
 Most likely useful during debugging.